 - There are other miscellaneous costs involved, such as salaries, rent, utilities, office supplies, and insurance for your crowdfunding campaign

 Pricing is one of the most important aspects to consider before launching a crowdfunding campaign.
 Your final figure that you would set as the crowdfunding goal will most probably be determined by how much revenue you think you can generate, and this will, in turn, be reached by your chosen price and how many units can be sold at that price.
-The irrevocable rule for pricing a product is that the price should cover not only the cost of goods sold but also generate a profit.
+The irrevocable rule for pricing a product is that the price should cover the cost of goods sold and generate a profit.

 Essentially, there are two main parts to pricing—cost and profit.
 The price must cover the tentative cost of manufacturing each unit.
 It must also include a markup that factors in the benefits of your innovation and that your backers would be willing to pay.
 In other words, the price must cover the cost and generate a profit while duly justifying the value it supposedly will deliver to the supporters.
 Additionally, make sure that you do not underprice or overprice your campaign.

 Because pricing is one of the most complicated challenges for crowdfunders, here is a quick summary of how to price your product appropriately:

 How to Calculate Your Tentative Cost of Production

 Most likely, your product is still a prototype, and you do not have a concrete idea of the actual cost of production.
 Therefore, all you can do is calculate a tentative cost of production.

 Below are the major cost centers you will need to take under consideration when calculating the cost of goods sold:

 1. Cost of materials